rcc-uchicago/submit/README.md

 ... to specify a particular host or port.

-#### Fork-n-go
+## Fork-n-go

-Follow these steps to fork the repository with fork-n-go:
+This repo is intended as a basic template for your own form/file uploading service.
+Follow these steps to fork and customize this template for your particular project:

 1. Create a github account.
-2. Fork the rcc-uchicago/submit repository.
+2. Fork this repo.
-3. Make and commit changes to the client files in the gh-pages branch.
+3. Make and commit changes to the client files in the `gh-pages` branch.

-4. Website will be live at "http://username.github.io/repository", where username is your github username (originally "rcc-uchicago") and repository is the name that you give your forked repository (originally "submit").
+Your customized client should then be accessible at `http://<username>.github.io/submit`, where `username` is your github username.

-Visit [fork-n-go](http://jlord.github.io/forkngo/)  for more information.
+See [fork-n-go](http://jlord.github.io/forkngo/) for more information on this style of project templating.